- Level: Easy

 - Highlight elements associated to a custom event / action

 - View and control active feature flags

-Our team uses the toolbar daily, mostly to get a quick overview of clicks (and therefore decide what pages need attention) and to create actions.
-This helps us to do things like prioritize which parts of our website or product to redesign, as any PostHog user can easily see the potential impact of their work.
+Our team uses the toolbar daily, mostly to get a quick overview of clicks (and therefore decide which pages need attention) and to create actions.
+This helps us to do things such as prioritize which parts of our website or product to redesign, as any PostHog user can see the potential impact of their work.

 Overall, the toolbar offers valuable context on how users are navigating your website or application, helping you design the menus, determine how to display information, and structure your product in a way that steers users towards the actions you would like them to perform.

 The PostHog Toolbar will only be enabled for you – not your users.
 The little floating hedgehog will only appear if the current visitor is authenticated into your PostHog instance.